 Before Internet Comment Sections, people still carried on written discussions and debates.
 The format was more formal; essays and responses would be published in serial publications or in the journals of relevant organizations.

-Our "Discourse" page is meant to encompass the best of both worlds.
+Our "Articles" page is meant to encompass the best of both worlds.
 Rather than firing off a comment, participants are encouraged to research their essay and write carefully.
 However, once you submit it, it is likely to appear on the site quickly.

 To participate, please email your 100 to 10,000 word essay to and type WEB SUBMISSIONS in the subject line.